network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 have solved the problem.

-Our networks remain unresponsive, not from a lack of technical solutions, but rather a lack of awareness of the problem and its solutions.
+Our networks remain unresponsive, not from a lack of technical solutions, but rather a lack of awareness of the problem and deployment of its solutions.
-We believe that creating a tool whose measurement matches people's everyday experience will create the necessary awareness, and result in a demand for products that solve the problem.
+We believe that creating a tool that measures the problem and matches people's everyday experience will create the necessary awareness, and result in a demand for solutions.

 This document specifies the "Responsiveness Test" for measuring responsiveness.
 It uses common protocols and mechanisms to measure user